DenizCaner/UIP-project/README.md

 ##How does admin work?

-* Open the index.html;
+* Open the customer.html;
-* Click the "Employee" button, redirect to adminlogin.html;
+* Click the "Admin" button, redirect to adminlogin.html;
 * Select any account in DBLoaded.js, input the username and password on adminlogin.html;
 * Redirect to "admin.html";
 * Congratulations, you can order now!